 How to Choose the Right Zinc Supplement for Post-Transplant Care?

 There are different kinds of zinc supplements.
 After a hair transplant, it is better to choose a supplement that is easy to take and safe to use.
-This is why it is essential to be aware of the different types of zinc and their properties to determine the best option for you.
+Different types of zinc and their properties will determine the best option for you.

 Comparison of zinc gluconate, citrate & picolinate